How to clean ceiling fans easily

 This is really a game changer I think.

 3. Paint roller.

-Wait, what?
-Yes, I said paint roller.
-You can attach a dryer sheet around a clean paint roller to clean your ceiling fan using rubber bands.
+You can attach a dryer sheet around a clean paint roller to dust your ceiling fan using rubber bands.
 Add extensions to the roller handle and you should be able to reach your fan blades easily.

 4. Blind lobsters.

 Head over to Snappy Tots and make your very own blind lobsters.
 These slide on to a pair of barbecue tongs and can be washed in the washing machine.

 5. Dryer sheets.

 Dryer sheets have an anti-static quality.
 This means when you dust your ceiling fan blades with them, they hold on to those dust bunnies and help prevent dust build up in the future.
 Fabric softener sheets are very inexpensive and a great cleaning tool for fans.